What you need to know

 When and how to request an investigative inspection

-Examples of warranty claim items that may result in an Investigative Inspection include:
+Examples of warranty claim items that may require an Investigative Inspection include: